sweet-delights/hybrid-platforms-conductor/README.md

     -m, --max-threads NBR            Set the number of threads to use for concurrent queries (defaults to 16) -s, --show-commands              Display the SSH commands that would be run instead of running them -u, --ssh-user USER_NAME         Name of user to be used in SSH connections (defaults to platforms_ssh_user or USER environment variables)
     -y GATEWAYS_CONF_NAME,           Name of the gateways configuration to be used.
 Can also be set from environment variable ti_gateways_conf.
-Defaults to madrid.
+Defaults to munich.
         --gateways-conf

 Deployer options: